aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 # Discussion

-Our results provide comparative correlative evidence in support of predictions of the recognition hypothesis for plumage sexual dimorphism in true thrushes.
-We used a receptor-noise limited model of _Turdus merula_ vision [@vorobyev1998;@hart2000] to measure avian-perceivable visual contrast of plumage colours and found that the odds of plumage sexual dimorphism are much greater for _Turdus_ thrush species that have full or partial migration rather than no migration, have relatively short breeding seasons, and are in sympatry with many other true thrush species (Table 1,2).
-Our results align with prior comparative studies of avian plumage sexual dimorphism where strong associations of sexual dichromatism with greater migratory behaviour [@dale2015] and more sympatric taxa [@cooney2017] were found among many species of different passerine families.
+Our results provide comparative correlative evidence in support of predictions of the recognition hypothesis for plumage sexual dichromatism in true thrushes.
+We used a receptor-noise limited model of _Turdus merula_ vision [@vorobyev1998;@hart2000] to measure avian-perceivable visual contrast of plumage colours and found that the odds of plumage sexual dichromatism are much greater for _Turdus_ thrush species that have full or partial migration rather than no migration, have relatively short breeding seasons, and are in sympatry with many other true thrush species (Table 1,2).
+Our results align with prior comparative studies of avian plumage sexual dichromatism where strong associations of sexual dichromatism with greater migratory behaviour [@dale2015] and more sympatric taxa [@cooney2017] were found among many species of different passerine families.